 Laptops are designed for portability, not for prolonged use.
-When you work on a laptop placed flat on a desk, you’re forced to look down, straining your neck and rounding your shoulders.
-At the same time, the attached keyboard forces your wrists into an unnatural, upward-angled position.
-This combination can lead to discomfort, fatigue, and even chronic conditions like Repetitive Strain Injury (RSI).
+When a laptop is placed flat on a desk, users are forced to look down, straining their neck and rounding their shoulders.
+Simultaneously, the attached keyboard forces wrists into an unnatural, upward-angled position.
+This combination can lead to discomfort, fatigue, and chronic conditions like Repetitive Strain Injury (RSI).
+For shop curated laptop stands on this site.

-This is where the magic of separating your screen from your keyboard comes into play.
+Separating your screen from your keyboard is key.
 By elevating your laptop on a stand and using a separate, external keyboard, you can position both components for optimal ergonomic alignment.

 Why You Absolutely Need an External Keyboard with a Laptop Stand

-Using a laptop stand without an external keyboard is a common mistake that essentially swaps one ergonomic problem for another.
-While the stand elevates the screen to the correct eye level, which is great for your neck, it raises the built-in keyboard to a height that forces your wrists and shoulders into an even more awkward and strained posture.
+Using a laptop stand without an external keyboard is a common mistake that swaps one ergonomic problem for another.
+While the stand elevates the screen to the correct eye level, which benefits your neck, it raises the built-in keyboard to a height that forces your wrists and shoulders into an even more awkward and strained posture.

 As our trusted ergonomics consultant, Dr. Alistair Finch, often says, “Treating your laptop like a monitor is the goal.
 You wouldn’t type on your desktop monitor, so why do it when your laptop is on a stand?
 An external keyboard is not an accessory; it’s a necessity for a healthy workspace.”